SajidAbdullah729/SajidAbdullah729/README.md

 **Experience of University life:**

-*Did some projects for my undergraduate academics.
+*Done some projects for my undergraduate academics.
 *Experience in **Machine Learning and Deep Learning Models** for my undergraduate thesis.